- Animals and pets

 Can I make a payment over the phone for my pet license renewal?

-We do not accept credit or debit cards at this time.
+We do not accept payments over the phone at this time.

 I mailed in my renewal and I haven't received anything, am I supposed to?